NehaVishwakarma26/ChatApplication/README.md

 After logging in, users can select a contact from the sidebar to start a conversation.
 Once a user selects a contact, the chat area updates to display the conversation history.

 - **Real-time Messaging**: New messages are sent and received instantly using Socket.io.
-- **Image Upload**: Users can upload images directly in the chat.

-### Typing Indicator

-Whenever a user is typing, the other participants in the conversation will see a "typing..." indicator next to the user's name.

 ---